F-Tahir/HTML5Template/readme.md

 ## .htaccess

 File used to configure a server.
 Most standard configuration should already be done and this file should not need to be edited.

+## humans.txt
+_This file is optional._ humans.txt is an initiative for who built the website.
+Read more at http://humanstxt.org/.

+## robots.txt
+_This file is optional._ Web crawlers often traverse the web in order to index web content (i.e. Google) or to scan for email addresses (spammers often do this).
+This file allows you to define rules that specify which pages should not be searched.
+Note that you **should not** include any hidden information as this page is publicly accessible at http://<yourdomain>/robots.txt

 # Favicon Generators